 Shielding is a measure to protect people who are clinically extremely vulnerable by minimising the risk of coming into contact with the virus.
-People in this category are strongly advised to stay at home at all times and avoid any face-to-face contact for at least 12 weeks from the day they are contacted by their GP or healthcare team.
-This period could change as circumstances progress.
+People in this category who are required to shield due to the changes in national or local restrictions, should follow government advice.

 What should staff do if they live with someone who needs to shield themselves?

 If living with someone who is advised to shield, other household members are not required to adopt shielding measures for themselves, however, the guidance suggests that they would need to stringently follow the advice on social distancing to minimise the risk of the virus spreading within the home.
-Staff members should discuss any concerns with their manager and employers should make every effort make adjustments where possible.
+Staff members should discuss any concerns with their manager and employers should make every effort to make adjustments where possible.

 This includes minimising time in shared spaces, keeping shared spaces well ventilated, and keeping two metres away from people who you live with.
 For detailed information please see the guidance on shielding.

 For staff members in this category, the NHS will support staff to stay well, protect their families, and continue to work where national guidance allows and where reasonable adjustments can be made, where required.
 Some staff may also be carers for extremely vulnerable people, friends, family members or neighbours.

 Staff in clinically vulnerable groups

 In addition to those in the extremely vulnerable category, the government advises that the following groups of people should take particular care to minimise their social contact through social distancing:

 - People over the age of 70.